 • Reserved matters list: specified decisions (selling property, distributing assets, issuing new shares, amending articles, removing directors) require A-class approval, sometimes a 100% A-class supermajority.

-• Director appointment: the founder is typically the sole or controlling director, with the right to appoint successor directors.
+• Director appointment: you are typically the sole or controlling director, with the right to appoint successor directors.

 • Pre-emption rights: shares cannot be transferred outside the family without first being offered to existing shareholders, preserving control of share ownership.